FarahElAlem/Flutter-Nutrition-Application/README.md

     - Allow users to search by recipe type
     - Allow users to search by recipe name
     - Allow users to search by ingredient(s)
-- Find or write a ML model to identify similarity of words for recipie / nutrient db links (more on this later)
+- Find or write a ML model, or find an easy way to map the nutrient values to the recipe ingredient values to identify similarity of words for recipie / nutrient db links
-- Allow nutrient information to be displayed on recipe (python data cleaning)
 - ~~Add profile page, holding user information and saved nutrient lists / favorited recipes~~
 - ~~Allow users to save lists of nutrients and/ favorite recipes~~
 - Allow users to build a profile and share their recipes and nutrition lists